How I found myself loved, respected, and maybe even revered... a tale of extraordinary transformation, from hated smart know-it-all to loved

 Why?
 Because your machine has given you your identity.
 People experience fear of what their life will look like once they are set free.
 It's a valid fear.

-Luckily in 40 days the changes come so slowly, so imperceptibly, that you will be able to smooth into your life.
+Luckily the changes come so slowly, so imperceptibly, that you are be able to smooth into your new life.
 The life won't change, but you will have freedom, peace of mind, and silence.
 Heaven.
 Inside.

 The outside never mattered anyway.

-In the East (India mainly) they say that there is no one but you.
-This doesn't make sense, but people nod vigorously when they hear it, and I have heard it said by many people.
+- In the East (India mainly) they say that there is no one but you.
+This doesn't make much sense, but this guy proves it famously.

-Let's look at this guy who hates me every time I open my mouth.
+This guy hates me every time I open my mouth and sound smart.
 Is his hatred about me, or is this hatred about him?

-My guess is that he has this same smart machine like I do.
+My guess is that he has this same smart/stupid machine like I do.
 Every time I say something "smart" he thinks that what I am saying is that he is not smart.
-Or maybe he wants to talk when I talk, and I steal his thunder.
+What I am trying to say here, that his upset is always about him, his hatred of me is about him, never about me.